JYOTHY-DAS/Data-Analysis-Class-Notes/Day3.md

 - ### Current state of AGI:

 - ### While significant progress has been made in AI, true AGI remains a theoretical concept.
 Current AI systems are specialized in specific tasks, such as image recognition or natural language processing.
 Creating an AI that can perform any intellectual task at a human level is a complex and challenging goal.
+- ### Turing Test: The Turing test, originally called the imitation game by Alan Turing in 1949, is a test of a machine's ability to exhibit intelligent behaviour equivalent to, or indistinguishable from, that of a human.

 ## AI, Machine Learning, and Deep Learning: A Hierarchical Relationship
 ### Artificial Intelligence (AI)